mnoukhov/mnoukhov.github.io/README.md

-README
+# README

-My personal website
+## My personal website

-Written in HTML, CSS, and JS (Jquery)
+Written in HTML, CSS, and JS (Jquery) from scratch

+## Todo
+Add "blog" part with Jekyll and update UI to match